hujhax/austin-improv-wiki/Troupes/Of Mice And Mostly Women.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2014 application to perform at [[The Hideout Theatre]]:<blockquote>Of Mice And Mostly Women is a troupe consisting of seniors and juniors in high school.
+Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre]]:> Of Mice And Mostly Women is a troupe consisting of seniors and juniors in high school.
 They originate from St. Stephen's Episcopal School in Austin, but have branched out from the school.
 The group met around 2 years ago in an improv club and has been working hard and having fun since.
 They mainly focus on long for narrative improv, but are pretty much down for most.
-They work well as a pretty darn good dance troupe as well. </blockquote>
+They work well as a pretty darn good dance troupe as well.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[The Hideout Theatre]]:<blockquote>We do long form narrative.
+Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre]]:> We do long form narrative.
+>

-It kind of goes off from its own from there.
-We sometimes do "Bat" like openings or organic openings and see where the tides take us. </blockquote>
+> It kind of goes off from its own from there.
+We sometimes do "Bat" like openings or organic openings and see where the tides take us.

 [[Category/Troupes]]
 [[Category/Auto-Generated Troupe Pages]]